Amarnath510/SpringBoot_Basic/README.md

 - Then add two methods with two different mappings like "/hello" and "/another"
 - gcb
 - gradle bootRun
-NOTE: You can see in the console our new end-points as, "/search/hello" and "/search/another".
+<br>NOTE: You can see in the console our new end-points as, "/search/hello" and "/search/another".